 MidWestOne in Focus

-Headquartered in Iowa City, MidWestOne (MOFG) is a Finance stock that has seen a price change of -0.03% so far this year.
-Currently paying a dividend of $0.19 per share, the company has a dividend yield of 2.33%.
-In comparison, the Banks - Midwest industry's yield is 2.07%, while the S&P 500's yield is 1.89%.
+MidWestOne (MOFG) is headquartered in Iowa City, and is in the Finance sector.
+The stock has seen a price change of -0.66% since the start of the year.
+The holding company for MidWestOne Bank is currently shelling out a dividend of $0.19 per share, with a dividend yield of 2.34%.
+This compares to the Banks - Midwest industry's yield of 1.96% and the S&P 500's yield of 1.8%.

-Looking at dividend growth, the company's current annualized dividend of $0.78 is up 16.4% from last year.
-Over the last 5 years, MidWestOne has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.42%.
+In terms of dividend growth, the company's current annualized dividend of $0.78 is up 16.4% from last year.
+MidWestOne has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 7.51%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 MidWestOne's current payout ratio is 39%, meaning it paid out 39% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, MOFG expects solid earnings growth.
+MOFG is expecting earnings to expand this fiscal year as well.
 The Zacks Consensus Estimate for 2018 is $2.67 per share, which represents a year-over-year growth rate of 47.51%.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 That said, they can take comfort from the fact that MOFG is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report